|PLACES TO VISIT|

 30. John Davenport Cheney Mansion (const.
 1905)

 (151 Hartford Road) This mansion is now used as the Alison Gill Lodge, "a therapeutic group home for girls aged 13-19, accommodating up to six residents for an average stay of one year."
 This mansion was designed by Charles Adams Platt for John Davenport Cheney (1870-1919), known by the family as Dave.
 He was one of the 12 children of Frank Woodbridge Cheney and Mary Bushnell Cheney; his twin brother was Howell Cheney.
 He and his wife, Maizie Russell, had two daughters, Jane and Cynthia.
 Jane married pediatrician Dr. Benjamin Spock.
 This was the first of the Cheney mansions to be sold outside of the family.
-It was sold to the Dobkin family about 1942.
+It was sold to the Dobkin family about 1942; later the Willard family lived there.

 31. Seth Leslie Cheney Mansion (const.
 1840)